otherland/biblebasedliving/content/uk-christian-identity.md

 From a biblical perspective, this decline can be seen as a fulfillment of Jesus' words in [Matthew 7:13-14](https://www.bibleref.com/Matthew/7/Matthew-7-13.html): "Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it."
 The increasing secularization of society aligns with the broad road that leads away from God and His truth.

-Source material: [The biblical perspective](/scientific-research-creationism) on the declining Christian identity in the UK aligns with Jesus' teachings about the narrow gate and the broad road that leads to destruction[^1].

 ## 2. How can Christians respond to the decline of Christian identity in the UK?